Websites in the AI Era: Stability, Security, and Maintenance

 9. Why Monthly Maintenance Is the Foundation of a Functional Website

-Technical and SEO maintenance is not an “extra service,” but the mechanism through which a website remains operational, visible, and profitable.
+Technical and SEO maintenance are not an "additional service", but the mechanism through which a website remains operational, visible and profitable.

 Monthly maintenance: